Smoothing and adaptation of shifted P\'olya Tree ensembles: Introduction

 \section{Introduction}

-Among the best performers in statistical learning, tree-based methods, based on a recursive partitioning of the sample space, as well as their associated ensemble methods are now widely used in practice.
-In nonparametric regression and classification problems, popular versions such as CART decision trees \citep{cart84} and random forests \citep{RFBreiman} have gathered a lot of interest.
-While the theoretical behaviour of the former in an $L^2$-loss context is now quite well understood \citep{Tree_OracBnd, Donoho, geyNedelec} and is still at the heart of recent works \citep{klusowski2019analyzing}, the latter have been the object of fewer theoretical results.
-Indeed, both the recursive partitions encoded into single trees and piecewise-constant predictions performed on those are data-dependent which renders the study of the method pretty demanding.
-To this date, research has mainly focused on simplified versions of the original algorithm by Breiman (for which results are scarce \citep{SCORNET201672}) to prove results such as consistency \citep{pmlr-v32-denil14, scornet:hal-00990008, 2014arXiv1407.3939A, 10.5555/1390681.1442799, wager2015adaptive, JMLR:v17:14-168, klusowski2018sharp, ishkog} or asymptotical normality \citep{JMLR:v17:14-168, doi:10.1080/01621459.2017.1319839}.
-For a more extensive account of the literature on the subject, we refer the interested reader to the review \citep{reviewBiau}.
+Tree-based methods and associated ensemble methods rank among the best performers in statistical learning and are, as such, widely used in practice.
+In nonparametric regression and classification problems, popular versions such as CART (Classification and Regression Trees) \citep{cart84} and random forests \citep{RFBreiman} have sparked the interest of numerous researchers.
+While the former's theoretical behavior in an $L^2$-loss context is now quite well understood \citep{Tree_OracBnd, Donoho, geyNedelec} and is still at the heart of recent works \citep{klusowski2019analyzing}, the latter have been the object of fewer theoretical results.
+Indeed, it relies on recursive partitionings of the sample space and piecewise constant predictions, both data-dependent, which renders their analysis quite difficult.
+To this date, research has mainly focused on simplified versions of the original algorithm by Breiman (for which results are scarce \citep{SCORNET201672}) to prove properties such as consistency \citep{pmlr-v32-denil14, scornet:hal-00990008, 2014arXiv1407.3939A, 10.5555/1390681.1442799, wager2015adaptive, JMLR:v17:14-168, klusowski2018sharp, ishkog} or asymptotic normality \citep{JMLR:v17:14-168, doi:10.1080/01621459.2017.1319839}.
+We refer the interested reader to the review \citep{reviewBiau} for a more comprehensive account of the topic's literature.